About The Open Web Application Security Project

 The easiest way to contact the OWASP Foundation is via e-mail.
 If you have a question concerning a particular project, we strongly recommend using the mailing list for that project.
 Many questions can also be answered by searching the OWASP web site, so please check there first.

-Our global address for general correspondence and faxes can be sent to our physical office address, to the attention of Kate Hartmann, at:
+Our global address for general correspondence and faxes can be sent to our physical office address, at:

 The European correspondence address is below.
 More information is available on the OWASP Europe page.